D4lvarez/D4lvarez/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I'm a Fullstack Developer, experienced on Python, PHP and Typescript, and frameworks like Django, Laravel, Express and Flask.
-In this days I'm forming me on React.JS, React Native, Kotlin for native android development and Elixir.
+I'm a **Fullstack Developer**, experienced on *Python, PHP and Typescript*, and frameworks like *Django, Laravel, Express and Flask*.
+In this days I'm forming me on *React.JS, React Native*, **Kotlin for native android development** and *Elixir*.

 At this moment I have aprox 1 year and a half like professional developer, everyday I try to learn new things and good practices to start projects focused on the logic and not on the laguange to use.

 Feel free to send me a mail if you interested on my jobs and the things that I can do.
-See you!
+See you! 🤝